CPS Logo_rgb-2

 Health plans also need to provide the employee or spouse covered under the plan a COBRA general notice within the first 90 days of coverage.
 The Department of Labor has a model notice.
 You can also include this general notice in your Summary Plan Description as long as it’s provided in the timeframe required.

-When you offer continuation coverage, it’s essential that it’s the exact same coverage as what’s currently available under the plan to other similar employees.
-That means beneficiaries need to have the same benefits, choices and services.
+To keep up with COBRA compliance for your organization, it’s essential that the continuation coverage offered is the exact same coverage as what’s currently available under the plan to other similar employees.
+That means beneficiaries need to have the same benefits, choices, and services.
 Likewise, employees are subject to the same rules for things like co-pays.

 Depending on what triggered COBRA coverage, you’ll either need to offer continuation coverage for 18 or 36 months.
 If you terminate an employee, they’re eligible for 18 months of coverage unless they became eligible for Medicare less than 18 months before you let them go.
 In this case, their spouse and dependents are eligible for up to 36 months of coverage.
 For all other qualifying events, beneficiaries must receive 36 months of coverage.